Indebted to America, Kosovo struggles to curb Islamist recruits

 Muslims in parts of mainly Orthodox Christian Serbia, and in Bosnia, have also joined Islamic State.
 Several thousand more have made the journey from Western Europe, including the masked Briton believed to have beheaded two American freelance journalists and a Briton in Syria over the past two months.

-The flow has stirred fears of young Muslim men, drawn to war by a sense of purpose and belonging, returning radicalized, possibly determined to attack targets in their home countries.
+The flow has stirred fears of young Muslim men, drawn to war by a sense of purpose and belonging, returning radicalised, possibly determined to attack targets in their home countries.

 But the phenomenon is particularly sensitive in Kosovo, where memories of the U.S. role in ending a wave of ethnic cleansing by Serbian forces in the late 1990s are still fresh.